dunky-star/dunky-star/README.md

 ## Sup 👋.
 I'm Geoffrey!
 A Programmer, Builder, and Professional Nerd.

-I am a results-driven Software Engineer with 6+ years in the industry | Transforming FinTech & Telecom with Scalable Backend Solutions | Software Engineer Expert in ✨ _Java_ ✨ & ✨ _Golang_ ✨, Cloud Integration & CI/CD Optimization.
+I am a results-driven Software Engineer with 6+ years in the industry | Transforming FinTech, e-Commerce & Telecom with Scalable Backend Solutions | Software Engineer Expert in ✨ _Java_ ✨ & ✨ _Golang_ ✨, Cloud Integration & CI/CD Optimization.

 - 🔭 I’m currently dockerizing and shipping a Golang app to ECR for production on AWS EKS.
 - 🌱 I’m currently learning & expertising in System Design.